 If you’d rather be on the water than in it, try paddleboarding.
 It’s an enjoyable way to explore the coastline at a leisurely pace and offers quite a workout too.
 Paddleboarding can be a sociable activity (try a Megaboard for four to eight people) or a chance to get some fresh sea air while you enjoy some time alone.

 If you’re looking to try a taster session or would like to have a guided SUP safari, check out Good Trails in Saundersfoot.
 Alternatively, you could hire kayaks from a number of locations including Celtic Sea Watersports.

 Rowing and kayaking

 Take a leisurely row around the beautiful Pembroke Castle lake with rowing boat hire from Paddle West.
 They also offer exciting canoe trips on the River Cleddau.

-Have a go at wakeboarding, the ringo ride or the inflatable Aqua Park at Pembrokeshire Wake Park.
+Have a go at wakeboarding, indoor climbing, the ringo ride or the inflatable Aqua Park at Wild Lakes.
 This Pembrokeshire activity centre has been a great success since it opened and is suitable for beginners as well as more experienced wakeboarders.
 The Aqua Park is perfect for groups and families and offers a more unusual, fun activity to do while you’re on holiday.
 After all that activity, grab a refreshing bite to eat at Tipi Dining, an unforgettable and uniquely rustic dining area.

 Take a boat trip along Pembrokeshire’s glorious coastline.
 You’ll have a fantastic view of the unique landscape as well as the gorgeous wildlife which calls the county home.
 Why not have a go at fishing or take a tour around some of Pembrokeshire’s islands?